javanhut/IvaldiVCS/docs/fuse-command.md

 **Key Difference from Git:** Ivaldi NEVER writes conflict markers to your workspace files.
 All conflict resolution happens through strategies or an interactive UI, keeping your workspace clean.

 Conflicts are detected at the **chunk level** (64KB granularity) using content hashes:
-- Same chunk hash → No conflict (identical content)
+- Same chunk hash: No conflict (identical content)
-- Different hashes → Check if only one side changed
+- Different hashes: Check if only one side changed
-- Both changed differently → Real conflict
+- Both changed differently: Real conflict

 ### Automatic Resolution with Strategies